Uncover 11 Hidden Fun Facts About Thailand

 These ceremonies sparked an idea that has taken off.
 Huge water fights with water guns and buckets unfold outside of the temples nationwide.
 Since the festival occurs at the beginning of the country’s rainy season, it’s quite hot, so the water is refreshing.
 These water fights are joyous celebrations prompting street parties and lots of laughs.

-Lopburi Monkey Banquet Festival: This festival is held on the last Sunday in November in Lopburi province.
+This festival is held on the last Sunday in November in Lopburi province.
 It’s also called the Monkey Buffet Festival.
 As the name implies, local Thai people lay out two tons of food for the monkeys, including bananas, eggs, and sweet treats.
 The event also includes various live performances.
 Monkeys freely live outside temples in a number of places in Thailand and are considered sacred animals.
 This event celebrates the role they play in the culture.

-Surin Elephant Round-Up – This festival is also held in November in Surin Province.
+This festival is also held in November in Surin Province.
 The two-day event showcases the skills of these sacred animals.
 Events include soccer games and tug of war with Thai Army personnel.
 Elephants may also be seen painting pictures and using their trunks for various tricks like twirling hula hoops.

 • Mangoes

-• Pad see ew – Stir fry noodles fried with soy sauce and often mixed with meat, eggs or tofu
+• Pad See Ew – Stir fry noodles fried with soy sauce and often mixed with meat, eggs or tofu

 pad thai